top of page

 Construction quality deserves equal attention.
 Finishes are visible, but execution standards behind the surface are what protect long-term value.
 Sound insulation, waterproofing, communal maintenance planning, and building management all influence owner experience and future resale confidence.

 Finally, consider management from day one.
 If the property will not be occupied year-round, the ownership model must include maintenance oversight, guest or tenant coordination, and fast issue resolution.
-This is especially relevant for international buyers who want the asset to perform without becoming a remote administrative burden.
+This is especially relevant for international buyers.
+More than 53,000 properties in Cyprus have been transferred to third-country nationals, with 9,175 in Larnaca alone.
+Most of these owners manage from abroad, making the quality of local management a direct determinant of asset performance.

 Costs buyers should factor in